 Students joining the GCAS SL program can expect to be challenged and transformed by the necessity for exploring and engaging the very roots of human thought— reflections of states of consciousness— as both the cause and solution to the crises of these unprecedented times.

-BA of Arts in Interdisciplinary Studies with a specialization in Sustainable Living
+Bachelor of Arts in Interdisciplinary Studies with a specialization in Sustainable Living

 Acceptance: Highly Selective

 Length: 3 Years